Sometimes in video games lacking the Law of Inverse Recoil

 - In effect, pretty much anything other than a Reactionless Drive works like this - rockets and ion drives are just throwing lots of little particles away from you at extremely high speeds, thus allowing for Weaponized Exhaust.

 - Very noticeable with First World War biplane aircraft where forward-mounted MG's could exert a noticeable braking effect on planes travelling no faster than 80 - 100mph.
-Second world war planes modified for firing rockets or heavy cannon could also be slowed at the moment of firing: the Hawker Typhoon which fired a broadside of eight anti-tank rockets, or the JU-87 Stuka modified to carry an anti-tank gun under both wings.
+Second world war planes modified to carry heavy cannon could also be slowed at the moment of firing: the JU-87 Stuka modified to carry a pair of 37mm anti-tank gun under both wings for instance, or the HS-129B-3 carrying a 75mm cannon under the fuselage.